Join Us for A Worship Gathering

 8a Traditional Sunday Gathering

 Our early gathering includes music from the hymnal, usually played on the organ or piano.

 9:45a & 11:30a Contemporary Sunday Gatherings

-ULC is located on Washtenaw Ave. in Ann Arbor.
-You are welcome to park in our lot or use street parking in the area.
+University Lutheran Chapel is located at 1511 Washtenaw Ave., Ann Arbor, MI 48104.
+ULC across the street from the U of M landmark “The Rock.”
+You are welcome to park in our lot or use street parking on Sunday mornings.

 What to Expect

 All gatherings include worship with singing, corporate Confession (admitting to God we need forgiveness), and Absolution (forgiveness through our belief in Christ’s death on the Cross), Scripture readings, the sermon (spoken message from the pastor), the creed (statement of what we believe as the Christian church) and Holy Communion.

 During the 8a service, we sing hymns led by the piano or organ and follow the liturgy of the hymnal.
 The 9:45a & 11:30a services are led by a worship team and usually includes a mixture of piano, acoustic guitar, strings, percussion and vocals.

 How do people dress?

 People wear everything from Michigan t-shirts to sundresses.
 In general the early birds at the 8a service lean more towards the khaki and collared shirt end of the spectrum, whereas the later crowd embraces the casual jeans and sweaters.